sylvester-francis/sylvester-francis/README.md

 - **15 hours** saved weekly through smart automation

 **🏆 Recognition**
-- "Outstanding Achievement" award at OpenText
+- Proven track record of delivering high-impact solutions
 - Trusted mentor for hundreds of developers
-- Speaker and thought leader in AI/ML space
+- Thought leader in AI/ML implementation

 ---

 ## 🌈 Life Beyond Code

 When I'm not crafting the next breakthrough application:
-- 🎬 Creating educational content for fellow developers
-- 🎯 Mentoring the next generation of tech talent
+- 🎯 Mentoring aspiring developers and career changers
-- 📚 Exploring the latest AI research papers
+- 📚 Exploring the latest AI research and experimenting with new models
 - ☕ Perfecting my coffee brewing skills (it's an art!)
+- 🎬 Creating content to help others learn and grow in tech

 ---